Anomaly detection for generic failure monitoring in robotic assembly, screwing and manipulation: Anomaly Detection Approach

 \subsection{Architecture}

-In general, the autoencoder architecture comprises an encoder and a decoder, where the decoder architecture is mirrored from the encoder.
+Autoencoder architectures comprise an encoder and a decoder, where the decoder architecture is mirrored from the encoder.
 This study considers different autoencoder models used for AD, outlined in the following section.